cehbrecht/talk-rook-status-kickoff-meeting-2022/slides.md

 (The K is not a typo)

+A data reduction service

 https://rook-wps.readthedocs.io/en/latest/
 ---
 ## Climate Data Store
-CMIP6 is now live in CDS ... using rook
+CMIP6 data in CDS is provided using Rook.

 <img height="400" src="media/cds-cmip6.png" alt="CDS CMIP6"/>
 ---